Services – Legal Aspect

-U.S. Citizens legal requirements to get married in Italy
+U.S. citizen legal requirements to get married in Italy

 Paperwork requirements for U.S. citizens getting married in Italy